 As we have now hit the half-year point of 2019, we can look at the year-to-date figures to see some long-term trends.
 Private new car sales are down 3%, with the majority of that fall coming in the last three months after a reasonably solid start to the year.
 Fleet registrations are only down 1% for the first six months of the year, which is somewhat surprising given the ongoing concern of businesses up and down the country regarding Brexit.

-Diesel’s popularity continues to wane, down nearly 20% on last year, which was a similar amount down on the previous year.
-We can expect this to continue, although an eventual bottoming-out must be fairly likely soon.
+Diesel continues to fall in popularity, down nearly 20% on last year, which was a similar amount down on the previous year.
+We can expect this to continue, although an eventual bottoming-out must be coming soon.

 Despite a poor month in June, registrations of regular hybrids are up 17% up on the first half of last year.
 The lack of plug-in hybrid sales appears to be getting worse, so we will see if that recovers over the next few months as more new models come on stream.
 Full-electric cars continue to grow strongly, up 60% over the first six months of the year, although they still represent less than 1% of the overall market.

-Two-thirds of all new cars registered in 2019 have been petrol-powered, with this share steadily increasing as diesel sales fall.
+Two-thirds of all new cars registered in 2019 have been petrol-powered, with this share steadily increasing as diesel sales correspondingly decline.

 Good month, bad month